RateCity.com.au

 When does home insurance cover roof leaks?

-Home insurance policies provide cover for loss and damage to your home from a variety of causes.
-However, each policy varies greatly and it’s important to check the individual coverage in your policy’s Product Disclosure Statement (PDS).
+Home insurance policies provide cover for damage to your home caused by a variety of insured events.
+However, each policy varies greatly, so it’s important to check the individual coverage in your policy’s Product Disclosure Statement (PDS).

 Many insurers will cover damage from a leaking roof if it was unavoidable.
 Some of the instances where damage may be covered, depending on the individual policy, include: